dorianpb/cem/README.md

 ## How to use

 This mod loads .jem and .jpm files from  "assets/dorianpb/cem" folder in resource packs.
 For resource packs intended to be used with Optifine, renaming " assets/minecraft/optifine/cem" to "assets/dorianpb/cem" should work fine.
+If you install the optional dependencies, this isn't necessary as there is an option within the config to just load from optifine's folder structure.

 ## For resource pack devs